silentorb/marloth-story/workbench/twold/part3.md

 "Well that's your own fault.
 True love is rubbish and you were a fool to put weight on it."

 "Oh, I believe in true love again.
-It's real, and it hates me.
-It exists to spite me."
+It's real, and it hates me."

+James looked at the floor.
+"It exists to spite me.